 After creating an organization, a System Administrator can assign the role of Organization Administrator to any user in the organization.
-A user with the predefined Organization Administrator role can use the vCloud Director Web Console, tenant portal, or vCloud OpenAPI to manage users and groups in their organization and assign them roles, including the predefined Organization Administrator role.
+A user with the predefined Organization Administrator role can manage users and groups in their organization and assign them roles, including the predefined Organization Administrator role.
 Roles created or modified by an Organization Administrator are not visible to other organizations.